xenon-middleware/xenon/doc/userguide_src.md

 Third party libraries
 ---------------------

 This product includes the SLF4J library, which is Copyright (c) 2004-2013 QOS.ch See "notices/LICENSE.slf4j.txt" for the licence information of the SLF4J library.

-This product includes the JSch library, which is Copyright (c) 2002-2012 Atsuhiko Yamanaka, JCraft,Inc. See "notices/LICENSE.jsch.txt" for the licence information of the JSch library.
+This product includes the JSch library, which is Copyright (c) 2002-2012 Atsuhiko Yamanaka, JCraft,Inc.
+See "notices/LICENSE.jsch.txt" for the licence information of the JSch library.

 This product includes the Logback library, which is Copyright (c) 1999-2012, QOS.ch.
 See "notices/LICENSE.logback.txt" for the licence information of the Logback library.

 This product includes the JaCoCo library, which is Copyright (c) 2009, 2013 Mountainminds GmbH & Co.
 KG and Contributors.
 See "notices/LICENSE.jacoco.txt" for the licence information of the JaCoCo library.

 This project includes the JUnit library.
 See "notices/LICENSE.junit.txt" for the licence information of the JUnit library.

 This project includes the Mockito library, which is Copyright (c) 2007 Mockito contributors.
 See "notices/LICENSE.mockito.txt" for the licence information of the Mockito library.

 What is it?
 -----------

 Octopus is a middleware abstraction library.
 It provides a simple Java programming interface to various pieces of software that can be used to access distributed compute and storage resources.

 Why Octopus?
 ------------

 Octopus is developed by the Netherlands eScience Center as a support library for our projects.
 Several projects develop end-user applications that require access to distributed compute and storage resources.
 Octopus provides a simple API to access those resources, allowing those applications to be developed more rapidly.
 The experience gained during the development of these end-user applications is used to improve the Octopus API and implementation.

 Installation
 ------------

 The installation procedure and dependencies of the octopus library can be found in the file "INSTALL.md" in the octopus distribution.

 Design
 ------

 Octopus is designed with extensibility in mind.
-It uses a modular and layer design as shown in the figure below:
+It uses a modular and layered design as shown in the figure below:

 ![Octopus design](images/octopus-design.png "Octopus design.")

 Octopus consists of three layers, an *interface layer*, an *engine layer* and an *adaptor layer*.

 The *interface layer* is used by the application using octopus.
 It contains several specialized interfaces:

 - Octopus: this is the main entry point used to retrieve the other interfaces.
 - Files: contains functionality related to files, e.g., creation, deletion, copying, reading, writing, obtaining directory listings, etc.
 - Jobs: contains functionality related to job submission, e.g., submitting, polling status, cancelling, etc.
 - Credentials: contains functionality related to credentials.
   Credentials (such as a username password combination) are often needed to gain access to files or to submit jobs.

 The modular design of octopus allows us to add additional interfaces in later versions, e.g., a Clouds interface to manage virtual machines, or a Networks